Watson0117/Personal_Projects/README.md

 # personal-projects
-a space for my persona projects and experiments
+a space for my personal projects and experiments